Mel Casson: Comic strips

 After World War II, he returned to cartooning, drawing the comic strip Jeff Crockett from March 8, 1948 to March 5th, 1949 for the New York Herald Tribune Syndicate.
 He was recalled to active military duty in 1952 for service in the Korean War.
-After a 1953 honorable discharge, he was back at the drawing board for the Publisher/Chicago Sun-Times Syndicate (1953–66) with the children’s strips Sparky and Angel.
+After a 1953 honorable discharge, he was back at the drawing board for the Publisher/Chicago Sun-Times Syndicate (1953–66) with the children's strips Sparky and Angel.

-He co-created It’s Me, Dilly with Alfred James (pseudonym for Alfred Andriola of Kerry Drake) and worked on the strip from 1958 to 1962.
+He co-created It's Me, Dilly with Alfred James (pseudonym for Alfred Andriola of Kerry Drake) and worked on the strip from 1958 to 1962.
 In the 1970s, Casson collaborated with William F. Brown on the comic strip Mixed Singles, later renamed Boomer.
 It was marketed by United Feature Syndicate until 1981.
 In 1988, when cartoonist Gordon Bess found himself unable to continue his internationally known Redeye daily comic for King Features Syndicate, he handed it over to a collaboration of Casson as illustrator and Bill Yates as writer.
 When Yates himself became ill in 1999, Casson took over both writing and art for the strip, a role he continued until his death in 2008.

 Casson was married to Mary Lee Culver Casson, an opera singer and actress, from 1965 to his death.
-He had one daughter, Culver.
+He had one daughter, Culver as well as a brother, Stanley Casson who lived in Brooklyn.
 He lived in Westport, Connecticut nearly all of his married life.